hdlinhnguyen/Miao-your-assistant/README.md

 Python · LangChain · watsonx.ai (Mistral 8x7B) · Chroma DB · Gradio

 ## 🧩 How it work:
+Running the code setup in the localapp folder and you will meet your Miao assistant, Miao can be shown as the following:

-Load your document and ask any question as you want :), see:
+First, load your document and ask any question as you want :), see:
 ![](images/miao0.png)

 At the moment, for small-size files, it works well 💯 as the following: